espocrm/documentation/docs/development/metadata/fields.md

 _"suffix"_ | _"prefix"_ ("suffix" is default)

-The naming determine how additional fields will be name.
+The naming determines how additional fields will be named.

 ### Example